edishabani/busStops/README.md

-# busStack - your modern day solution bus travels and more online!
+# busStop - your modern day solution bus travels and more online!

-Book Bus Travels, AC Bus & Bus Hire
+Book Bus Travels and more...

 An online bus ticket booking system with a login system, validated payment form and ticket pdf print.